 - Indicate that you are interested in Federal Work Study when completing your FAFSA

-You will know whether or not you have been awarded Federal Work Study when you receive your financial aid award letter.
+You will know whether or not you have been awarded Federal Work Study when you receive your email indicating that there is an offer for you on your financial aid award letter.
+To check your award status, go to WebAdvisor Self Service and click on “My Financial Aid”.
 Your Federal Work Study award represents an amount you may EARN as wages during the school year and will not be deducted from your term bill.
 If you received an award and you are not interested in participating in the Federal Work Study Program, please call the Financial Aid Office and ask to have your FWS award removed.

-If your award letter does not include FWS and you are interested in the program, please call us in the Financial Aid Office at 732-224-2361.
+If your award letter does not include FWS it could be that all eligible funds or jobs have been exhausted, or you did not request it.
+Either way, if you are interested in the program, please call us in the Financial Aid Office at 732-224-2361.
 As long as you are enrolled in a minimum of six credits and qualify, you will be put on a waiting list until which time funds become available.

 If you do not qualify for Federal Work Study, you may contact Career and Leadership Development and apply for a job through the College’s Student Help Program.
 The office is located on the ground level of the MAC Building – Room 105 – or you can phone 732- 224-2792.

 Students who qualify under financial aid for the Federal Work Study Program or Student Help under the college work program meet with Career Services staff who match the student’s skills with appropriate campus jobs.